dmodjeska/portfolio/README.md

 * [Word prediction app with data from Twitter, news, and blogs](https://github.com/dmodjeska/word-predictor).
 Used text mining and language models.
 Capstone project for Coursera certificate in data science by Johns Hopkins University.
 (R)

 * [Exploratory data analysis and statistical modeling of urban diversity in USA, UK, and Canada](https://github.com/dmodjeska/diversity).
+Data from national censuses.
 Replication of a data analysis by Nate Silver for FiveThirtyEight.com.
 (R)

 * [Interactive visualization of the role of cities in the world economy](https://public.tableau.com/profile/david.modjeska#!/vizhome/GlobalCities_2/CitiesView).
 Exploratory data analysis and data visualization.
 Data from Globalization and World Cities (Tableau)